 Section 5310 funds are distributed to Urbanized Areas (UZA), which are defined as areas with populations greater than 200,000 persons according to the most recent Census data.
 The Urbanized Area addressed in this CPT-HST is the Barnstable Town Urbanized Area (UZA) defined by the 2010 U.S. Census.
-The 2010 Census ranked the Barnstable Town UZA as 153th largest by population with 246,695 residents.
+The 2010 Census ranked the Barnstable Town UZA as 153rd largest by population with 246,695 residents.
+Based on the 2020 Census, the Barnstable Town UZA population increased to 303,269 residents.
+However, at the time of publishing this report the UZA rank from the 2020 Census is still unavailable.
+Based on currently available information, it is anticipated that the Barnstable UZA ranking will show an increase under the 2020 Census.
 The Barnstable UZA is the extent of the funding zone.
 This area includes the Cape Cod Metropolitan Planning Organization (CCMPO), and portions of the Old Colony Metropolitan Planning Organization and Southeastern Massachusetts Metropolitan Planning Organization regions.
 Most of the Barnstable UZA is in the CCMPO.
 The other planning organizations have access to other Section 5310 funding zones.
-The needs of the entire funding zone are not represented in this plan - only those within the CCMPO area.
+The needs of the entire funding zone are not represented in this plan - only those within the CCMPO area are represented.

-This CPT-HST has been drafted by the Cape Cod Commission who serves as staff to the CCMPO.
+This CPT-HST has been drafted by the Cape Cod Commission who serve as staff to the CCMPO.
 The CCMPO is the extent of the planning zone that this CPT-HST Plan addresses.
 The demographic maps (Figures 4, 8 and 9) show the CCMPO extents.
 The plan establishes goals to improve human service transportation within the CCMPO and crossing the CCMPO boundaries.
 Trips that originate or terminate in the planning zone from outside of the planning zone are included.